Determining the lifetime of long-lived particles at the HL-LHC: Lifetime reconstruction for different LLP decay modes

-In Figure \ref{fig:cuts_effect} we show the impact of these cuts on the decay length $d = \beta \gamma c \tau$, proper lifetime $\tau$ and $\beta\gamma$ distributions (top-left, top-right and bottom-left panels respectively), when applied individually as well as all combined.
+We first focus on the case in which $|\eta|<2.4$.
 We observe that the pseudorapidity cut on the electrons introduces a bias on the $\beta\gamma$ distribution towards smaller values.
 This is explained by the fact that $|\eta| < 2.4 $ restricts events to the central region, characterised by high $p_{T}$ and low $p_{z}$.
-The fraction of events with high values of $\beta\gamma = p/m = \sqrt{p_x^2+p_y^2+p_z^2}/m$ in the central region is much smaller compared to the forward region\footnote{By the optical theorem, the cross section in a $2\to2$ scattering in the centre of mass frame is peaked in the forward direction, i.e implying more events with large $p_{z}$.}, and therefore the rapidity cut rejects a large fraction of such events.
+The fraction of events with high values of $\beta\gamma = p/m = \sqrt{p_x^2+p_y^2+p_z^2}/m$ in the central region is much smaller compared to the forward region\footnote{By the optical theorem, the cross-section in a $2\to2$ scattering in the centre of mass frame is peaked in the forward direction, i.e implying more events with large $p_{z}$.}, and therefore the rapidity cut rejects a large fraction of such events.
 On the other hand, we see that the cuts on the $p_T$ of the electrons and on the transverse decay length of $X$ affect the $\beta\gamma$ distribution only slightly.

 For the decay length $d$, we observe that this distribution is mostly affected by the cuts on the transverse decay length of $X$, pushing the spectrum towards lower values of $d$.
 Similarly, these cuts also shift the proper lifetime $\tau$ distribution towards lower values, hence, biasing our samples in favour of events characterised by smaller proper decay lengths.
 This implies that the observed distribution is overall skewed with respect to the underlying one, and our estimate for the lifetime will also be biased towards smaller values.